 Who We Are

-HDI’s mission is to develop and promote policies and defend the ideals of personal responsibility, individual liberty, religious freedom, education reform, market freedom, responsible but fair immigration, international peace, fiscal restraint, and virtue (as it has been traditionally understood in the Western tradition).
-HDI is also dedicated to limiting the power of large corporations, financial institutions, and central banks, as well as advocating for policies that ensure America is, to the maximum extent possible, free from racism, gender discrimination, and other forms of bigotry.
+HDLN’s mission is to develop and promote policies and defend the ideals of personal responsibility, individual liberty, religious freedom, education reform, market freedom, responsible but fair immigration, international peace, fiscal restraint, and virtue (as it has been traditionally understood in the Western tradition).
+HDI is also dedicated to limiting the power of large corporations, financial institutions, and central banks seeking to undermine individual rights, as well as advocating for policies that ensure, to the maximum extent possible, that all people treated equally under the law, regardless of race, gender, cultural background, religious views, or other characteristics.
+We aim to promote these policies and ideas in the public arena by publishing articles, conducting research, and producing various forms of media, including podcasts and videos.
+HDLN and its associated scholars also regularly provide important research materials that are used by other organizations to educate policymakers across the ideological spectrum.

-If you’re interested in learning more about The Henry Dearborn Institute for Human Rights, you can contact HDI’s director, Justin Haskins, at [email protected]
+If you’re interested in learning more about The Henry Dearborn Liberty Network, you can contact Justin at [email protected].

 PHOTO: “Mayflower in Plymouth Harbor,” by William Halsall, 1882 at Pilgrim Hall Museum, Plymouth, Massachusetts, USA.
 Photo provided by Alonso de Mendoza through Wikimedia Commons.